 I'm trying to pull in data going back several months, but it's not working or it's taking a long time.

-Amazon has specific throttling limits.
+This is likely due to throttling.
+Amazon has specific limits.
 This is how they explain it in their documentation:

 - Request quota: The number of requests that you can submit at one time without throttling.
 The request quota decreases with each request you submit, and increases at the restore rate.
 Requests are calculated for each Amazon seller account and Amazon MWS developer account pair.